13 min read

 In practice, this means two things:

-- Replace anything and everything powered by fossil fuels with a fully electric alternative.
-Got a gas car?
+1. Replace everything currently powered by fossil fuels with a fully electric alternative.
+Gas car?
 Get an EV.
 Gas boiler?
 Switch to a heat pump.
 Gas oven?
-Try an induction oven!
-You'll never look back, I promise.
+You'll love your new induction oven!
+Many of these technologies have advanced by leaps and bounds in recent years.
+They're no longer just greener; they provide a superior user-experience.

-The good news is that the energy transition is well underway.
-You might not realize it if, like me, you live in America, but last year nearly 50% of the world's
+There's some good news on this front.
+The energy transition is already well underway.
+If you, like me, live in America, you maybe haven't heard that last year nearly 50% of the world's electricity generating capacity came from renewable sources.
+50%!
+That's huge!

 The thing is, Trump can't stop it.
 He can slow it down, but he cannot stop the energy transition.
-That's for one simple reason: solar panels, wind turbines, and batteries are now the cheapest form of electricity generation in the world.
-This wasn't the case just a few years ago.
-Today it is indisputable.
+That's for one simple reason: solar panels, wind turbines, and batteries are now the cheapest form of electricity generation humankind has ever produced.
+This was not the case even just a few years ago.
+But these incredible technologies continue to get cheaper and more efficient with every passing year and show no signs of slowing down.

 There are just a few problems.